solidusjs/solidus/README.md

 -----

 ### Views
 The `views` directory contains every *page*, *partial*, and *layout* in a site.
 Any view with the name `layout.hbs` will automatically become a *layout*.
-By default, *pages* will inherit the closest *layout* and use it, up to the root of the `views` directory. *Partials* and *pages* are identical and only differ in usage: you can use any view as a partial, and any view as a page.
+By default, *pages* will inherit the closest *layout* and use it, up to the root of the `views` directory. *Partials* and *pages* are identical and only differ in usage: you can use any view as a partial or a page.

 Every view in the `views` directory is available as a page.
 The routes of these pages are generated from their filename and location in the views directory.
 Here's a quick example: